 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Choose and produce an equivalent form of an expression to reveal and explain properties of the quantity represented by the expression.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - (+) Understand the inverse relationship between exponents and logarithms and use this relationship to solve problems involving logarithms and exponents.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - For exponential models, express as a logarithm the solution to abct = d where a, c, and d are numbers and the base b is 2, 10, or e; evaluate the logarithm using technology.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 After this lesson, students should be able to: